-The Illinois State Board of Education and the Illinois Community College Board have authorized three different tests to meet the high school equivalency requirements.
+The Illinois Community College Board has authorized three different tests to meet the high school equivalency requirements.

 - General Education Development (GED)

 Illinois State law requires taking and passing an Illinois State Constitution test in order to receive a High School equivalency certificate.